aamnah/notes/src/posts/14_days_social_isolation.md

   - DevOps Culture

 * Went to Zara's for an _alwidai mulaqat_ and got Sunia's ukulele
-* Tuned the ukulele using an app called
+* Tuned the ukulele using an app called _Yousician_
 * Watched a couple of beginner ukulele videos on YouTube
 * Figured out the difference between chords, strumming, picking and _open_ strings
 * Spent 2 hours practicing strumming (Am7) and chords (C major, F major, G major)